(click on the highlighted portions for links)

 Brian represented the Dar Al-Salam Foundation in its equitable claims against the Defendant El-Kady and defended the Foundation against the counterclaims asserted by El-Kady.
 After a two-day bench trial in May 2021, the Honorable Denise Barela-Shepherd entered a verdict for the Foundation as both Plaintiff and Counterdefendant.

 Defendant Serna murdered his ex-girlfriend in cold blood in 2015.
 Defendant Serna had a long history of abusing women, including Ms. Quintana.
 Brian sued Serna on behalf of the family and took the case to trial in 2020 before the Honorable Beatrice Brickhouse.
 Judge Brickhouse entered a verdict for $6,000,000.00 against Serna.
-Brian continues his efforts to collect as much of the judgment against Serna as he can.
+Brian continues his efforts to collect as much of the judgment against Serna as he can and has filed a second lawsuit as a result of Mr. Serna giving away his house while the wrongful death case was pending in order to avoid paying any portion of the judgment.
+We will pursue every avenue to get justice for the Quintana family.

 Gurule v.
 The Board of Education of the Los Lunas Public School District, et al - New Mexico Court of Appeals A-1-CA-35146